FREQUENTLY ASKED QUESTIONS

 What is included in the consultation?
 Should I buy material before or after the consultation?

+We provide hardwood flooring consultations in Nashville, Brentwood, Murfreesboro, and neighboring areas throughout middle Tennessee.
 Our in-home consultations include measurements, moisture readings, and a pre-installation inspection, as well as the final estimate.
 A consultation is also an opportunity to answer any questions or concerns you have about flooring materials and the installation process.

 Most of our customers schedule a free in-home consultation before they buy materials.
 Our measurements help us provide an accurate estimate of the amount of flooring you'll need to purchase, as well as any other necessary materials.
 Simply order the amount of flooring needed and we'll take care of the rest.
 Call us at 615-416-9039 to schedule a consultation!